Today would have been Dad's 96th birthday.

-On warm summer evenings, Dad would get a folding chair and sit between the house and the willow tree, on the asphalted area by the garage, where it was always shady.
+On warm summer evenings, Dad would get a folding chair and sit between the house and the willow tree, where it was always shady.
 But after few minutes, he’d go in the basement and get a ball, a bat and a couple baseball gloves, and yell upstairs for Ed, Jim and me to come out.

-In time, the other two brothers came out, sometimes together, sometimes not.
-We wandered in and out of the game, playing for a while then going off somewhere and perhaps rejoining the game later, or perhaps not.
-There were also several kids in the neighborhood who sometimes joined in and, like us, played for a while and then went and did something else.
-Six or seven kids might participate during an evening, but there were seldom more than two or three involved at a time.
-When the driveway did got crowded, Dad would send a few kids into the neighbor’s yard and hit pop flies to them.
+In time, the other sons came out, sometimes together, sometimes not.
+We wandered in and out of the game, playing for a while then going off somewhere and perhaps rejoining the game, or maybe not.
+There were kids in the neighborhood who sometimes joined in and, like us, played for a while and then went and did something else.
+Four or five kids might be there during an evening, but there were seldom more than two or three at a time.
+When the driveway got crowded, Dad sent a few kids into the Creen’s backyard and hit pop flies to them.

 By the time the sun got low, Dad was the only one left outside.
 And as the air cooled and the shadows faded, Dad, in a pair of erstwhile dress slacks, a T-shirt and a decaying black cap with the orange Bessemer logo above the visor, stood at the basement door.
 He had outlasted the younger generation, and he had outlasted the sun, and now, with a glove in one hand and a bat in the other, he was reluctant to call it a day.